mgupta325/Tensorflow_classification/README.md

 3.Sentiment analysis using word embeddings

-4. Sentiment analysis using LSTM, RNN
+4.Sentiment analysis using LSTM, RNN

-5. Text generation for songs using NLP and Kaggle songs dataset
+5.Text generation for songs using NLP and Kaggle songs dataset

 6.Neural Machine Translation- using sequence to sequence model